-Have you ever found yourself in a situation where you had to know a specific WordPress post ID, page ID, category ID, tag ID, comment ID, or user ID?
+Have you ever found yourself in a situation where you had to find a WordPress page ID, post ID, category ID, tag ID, comment ID, or user ID?

 In this article, we will show you how to find a post, category, tag, comments, or user ID in WordPress.

-How to Find Your WordPress Post ID and Page ID?
+How to Find Post ID and Page ID in WordPress

 In WordPress, posts and pages are two main ways to add content.
 The posts are mainly used for timely articles, whereas pages are used for static content.